 Medium-heavyweight hiker.
 Average pack weight 35-50 pounds.
 Hiker is prepared for most conditions likely to be encountered, but with low-end, brick and mortar camping gear.
 Average number of curses and pain pills per mile…several to several hundred.
 Average length of time at this stage: Six months to 2-3 years depending on the stubbornness of hiker and budget limitations.

 The lightweight hiker: Average pack weight 20-35 pounds.
 Hiker is prepared for most conditions likely to be encountered, but has also invested time, effort and money in minimizing pack weight.
 The lightweight hiker is most often BETTER prepared than the medium-heavyweight class because they have put more thought into their kit.
 Average length of time at this stage: Sometimes years, sometimes a lifetime.

-As you might infer, I progressed through stages 1-3 very quickly, then bobbed about a bit flirting with the ultra-lightweight state before bouncing back to lightweight.
+As you might infer, Brian progressed through stages 1-3 very quickly, then bobbed about a bit flirting with the ultra-lightweight state before bouncing back to lightweight.

-Some words about the final stage of the hiking evolutionary tree…
+Some words about the final (and lightest) stage of the hiking evolutionary tree…

 - Spending a lot of money

 - Materials and methods that are increasingly fragile and prone to failure

 - Leaving out important stuff